Rail Spur Streamlines Operations for Nutritional Ingredient Company

 A global nutritional ingredient company located in central Iowa determined that freight rail service would be beneficial at their facility to receive raw products.
 The Union Pacific Railroad (UPRR) mainline passed directly adjacent to their property, providing an opportunity for manifest train service.
 However, the facility owner hadn’t operated a facility with rail service before and knew they’d require expert assistance to develop a plan.
 They turned to the professionals with Snyder & Associates to create that plan and guide them through the delicate and often-complex planning process.
 We worked closely with them to ensure they were prepared for all rail service requirements.

-Access to the busy mainline track was challenging, but by talking through operational concerns with the UP, a preliminary design was developed to minimize disruption.
-After determining that the UP could provide service, the design of required upgrades was initiated.
+Access to the busy mainline track was challenging, but after talking through operational concerns with UP representatives, a preliminary design was developed to minimize disruption.
+After determining that the UP could provide service, the design outlining required upgrades was initiated.

-The owner required space for two full tank cars and two empty tank cars on the spurs to accommodate the UP operational plan.
-As the lead designer for the project, we also designed the site plan for the facility which included bulk storage tanks to receive product from tank cars.
-The project included a safe rack tank car unloading system for conveyance of liquid product.
+The facility owner required space for two full tank cars and two empty tank cars on the spurs to accommodate the UP operational plan.
+As the lead designer for the project, we also designed the site plan for the facility which included bulk storage tanks to receive the product from tank cars.
+The project included a safe rack tank car unloading system for the conveyance of liquid products.

 Even though the design only called for a relatively short, 350-feet rail spur track, the design required extensive grading in the area.
 The plan also included a new turnout cut into the busy UP mainline in an area with extensive signaling for train operations and grade crossings.
 The track’s curvature and both new turnouts were designed to allow switching with road locomotives, should it be needed by local UP crews.
 Numerous utilities were present in the construction area, as well, and coordination for utility accommodation was conducted throughout the project design phase.